 S & S: To some extent, those institutions do open doors.

-Every week I get a request for the caged Amerindian piece from somebody who’s writing about it still—and I did that piece with Guillermo [Gòmez-Peña] in 1992.
+CF: Every week I get a request for the caged Amerindian piece from somebody who’s writing about it still—and I did that piece with Guillermo [Gòmez-Peña] in 1992.
 I kid you not – this is not about vanity – every week I have to answer a permission request, a query from somebody who’s writing a dissertation, writing a paper, or doing something for their book, or they need an image or they want to interview me again or they read about it in their class.
 I like to think that there was some value in the piece, but it’s also that it was at the Whitney Biennial of ’93.
 And so all these people who don’t see work that’s shown in small non-profit spaces or in festivals or whatever gets access to it at the Whitney Biennial.
 So I see a benefit to those kinds of “institutional collaborations,” shall we say.

 S & S: But is sounds like you don’t think much about success in terms of these “institutional collaborations.”
 Why not?

-CF: There was a lot of cultural debates around diversity and democracy in the ’80s, which is when I was in my 20s – about trying to overcome a history of exclusion, so the demand was for inclusion.
+CF: There were a lot of cultural debates around diversity and democracy in the ’80s, which is when I was in my 20s – about trying to overcome a history of exclusion, so the demand was for inclusion.
 Many of my peers are of that generation, and I see a value to what they’ve done, but I’ve also seen how the more ensconced you become, the more you become like the people in the institutions that support you.
 Once you get inclusion somehow that starts to depoliticize many people.

-Not everybody, but many people become increasing depoliticized and they’re encouraged by what the market is willing to support.
+Not everybody, but many people become increasingly depoliticized and they’re encouraged by what the market is willing to support.
 And let’s say for example in relation to African-American cultural production, the market is much more willing to support work that is focused on style than on the political condition of blacks in this country.
 The market is much more willing to support more, let’s say, abstracted, attenuated relationships to social issues.
 So you see people start to make more and more work about the stuff that is more easy to digest.

 S & S: So you see both the art market and major art institutions having a strong influence on content.
 How do you avoid that happening to yourself?